 In June 2010, we entered into a collaboration agreement with Gen-Probe Incorporated, or Gen-Probe, a holder of more than 5% of our convertible preferred stock, regarding the research and development of instruments integrating our SMRT technologies and Gen-Probe's sample preparation technologies for use in clinical diagnostics.
 Subject to customary termination rights, the initial term of the collaboration will end on the earlier of (i) December 15, 2012 and (ii) six months after we achieve certain development milestones.
 During the collaboration period, each party will be free to sell instrument systems that incorporate its own technology but, subject to limited exceptions, neither party may jointly develop integrated sequencing systems for clinical diagnostics with any third party nor license its technology to any third party for such use.
-In addition, the collaboration agreement provides each party with preferred access to certain products of the other party when commercially available, both during and after the collaboration period.
-We are not currently able to estimate the dollar amount involved in potential transactions with Gen-Probe as the collaboration pertains to future products and applications that have not been developed.
+In addition, the collaboration period.
+We are not currently able to estimate the dollar amount involved in potential transactions with Gen-Probe as the collaboration periates to future products and applications that have not been developed.